The Bankrate promise

-One of the benefits of applying for credit cards online is the ability to know whether you’ve been approved or rejected within minutes — but in some cases, all you’ll learn is that your credit card application is “under review” or “pending.”
+One of the benefits of applying for credit cards online is the ability to know whether you’ve been approved or rejected within minutes.
+But in some cases, all you’ll learn is that your credit card application is “under review” or “pending.”

 How long does it take to review a credit card application?

 However, credit card issuers sometimes need additional time to review a credit card application and make a final decision.
-This means that you may receive the message that your application is “pending” or “under review.”
-Many pending credit card applications are resolved within a few days, though it can take two weeks or more for some lenders to complete the review process.
+This means you may receive the message that your application is “pending” or “under review.”
+Many pending credit card applications are resolved within a few days, but it can take two weeks or more for some lenders to complete the review process.

 Common reasons your application may be under review